PlanRVA/NearMissDash/README.md

 To make a Near Miss Dash -
 -branch project.
 -change file paths.
--make config.js file with your api keys for Mapbox and to store the json data.
+-make config.js file with your api keys to store the json data.
 -change where map is centered and change initial map icon placement in the apphome.html.
 -change colors and logos.
 -publish!